 - Transported in

 - Water from the borehole is used for bucket showers.
 There are plumbed in washbasins with cold water and flushing toilets in each of the bathrooms.

 Health & safety

-Medical care: There is a bush clinic with a nurse nearby, but the nearest doctor to Island Bush Camp is in Mfuwe.
-For emergencies there is an airstrip about 20kms away that is a 10-minute drive.
-There is a first aid kit at camp, and one is taken on all activities.
-The guides and manager are first aid trained.
+- There is a bush clinic with a nurse nearby, but the nearest doctor to Island Bush Camp is in Mfuwe.
+For emergencies there is an airstrip about 20km away that is a 30-40 minute drive.
+There is a first-aid kit at camp, and one is taken on all activities.
+The guides and manager are first-aid trained.

-Fire safety: Island Bush Camp has extinguishers in the vehicles and sand buckets at the camp.
+- Island Bush Camp has fire extinguishers in the vehicles and sand buckets at the camp.

-Laundry facilities: Laundry is included.
-It is hand washed and line dried.
+- Laundry is included.
+It is hand-washed and line-dried.